 Plants were randomly selected from each plot and uprooted.
 The five (5) uprooted plants in each plot were weighted in its fresh state using a measuring scale.

-Weight of dry shoot (dry matter)
+Dry matter

 The fresh matter uprooted from each plot was oven dried for 48 hours after obtaining the fresh matter weight.
 It was dried till almost no amount of moisture left in the biomass.
 This dried sample was weighted using the same weighing scale as used previously.